York-SDCNLab/Ghost-DeblurGAN/README.md

     </tr>

 </table>
+For fair comparison we used the same mobilenet model as the original DeblurGANv2 and trained all models from scratch on the GOPRO dataset.

-The weights in the above table are just to illustrate the superiority of Ghost-DeblurGAN over the original deblurGAN-v2 (mobilenetV2).
+The metrics in the above table illustrate the superiority of Ghost-DeblurGAN over the original deblurGAN-v2 (mobilenetV2).
 Note that to obtain the deblurring performance shown in the visual comparison, the weights trained on the mix of YorkTag and GoPro should be adopted.
 These weights are coming soon.